antosan/Ajua/README.md

 # Ajua
-Ajua board game made with Kivy Python
+Ajua board game made with Kivy Python.

 **Kivy** is an Open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.